aitoroses/floxide/docs/contributing.md

    git push origin feature/your-feature-name
    ```

-3. **Create a Pull Request**: Go to the [Flowrs repository](https://github.com/aitoroses/flowrs) and create a pull request from your branch.
+3. **Create a Pull Request**: Go to the [Floxide repository](https://github.com/aitoroses/floxide) and create a pull request from your branch.

 4. **Code Review**: Wait for code review and address any feedback.